Cloud Sync Tasks

 To quickly create a new cloud sync that uses the same options but reverses the data transfer, select history for an existing cloud sync on the Data Protection page.

-Type a new description for this reversed task, define the path to a storage location for the transferred data and click Restore.
+Type a new description for this reversed task, then define the path to a storage location for the transferred data and click Restore.

 chown from the CLI.